 Foshan is located in the central part of Guangdong Province, situated to the east of Guangzhou.
 According to the Foshan Statistics Bureau, as of year-end 2009, Foshan had a resident population of approximately 6.0 million.
 The city experienced a high GDP growth rate for the eight years from 2001 to 2009.
 In 2009, Foshan's GDP reached approximately RMB481.5 billion, as compared to RMB107.9 billion in 2001, representing average annual growth of 20.6%.
 Per capita GDP also grew from approximately RMB32,276 to RMB80,579 over the same period.
-According to the Foshan Statistical Bureau, a total GFA of approximately 2.4 million sq.m. of commodity properties was completed in Foshan in 2009, representing a sharp increase of approximately 43.4% over 2008.
+According to the Foshan Statistical Bureau, a total GFA of approximately 2.4 million sq.m. of commodity properties was completed in Foshan in 2009.
+Meanwhile, a total GFA of approximately 7.8 million sq.m. of commodity properties was sold in Foshan in 2009, representing a sharp increase of approximately 43.4% over 2008.
 The average selling price per sq.m. of commodity properties in Foshan in 2009 was approximately RMB6,251.